 Less Is More

 The general rule says that you will look better if you don’t overdo it.
 You don’t want to end up looking like a moving jewelry display.
 Less is always more when we talk about styling your outfit with jewelry.
 If you wear large and statement pieces, keep the other things minimal.
-Also, don’t wear more than one bold piece.
+Also, don’t wear more than one bold piece so that you would comply with jewelry wearing etiquette.